The Social Network for Innovators in Motion

 dance-tech project explores the potential of the new Internet technologies for knowledge production and distribution on body based artistic practices and it's intersections with other disciplines such as new media, architecture, philosophy, anthropology and more.

-All dance-tech projects attempt to place embodiment and the social/cultural as a fundamental condition and movement arts as relevant practices to contemporaneity with interdisciplinary framework.
+All dance-tech projects attempt to place situated embodiment as a fundamental condition and movement arts as relevant practices to contemporaneity with interdisciplinary framework.

 dance-tech is conceived as a tactical media project and it aims to develop and maintain a series of online and hybrid collaborative platforms for the interdisciplinary explorers of the performance of movement, innovators and emergent performance practices.